dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 The execution state of an app depends on the app's history.
 For example, when an app is installed for the first time, or a device is started, the app can be considered to be *not running*.
 When the app is started, the `Created` and `Activated` events are raised and the app is *running*.
 If the user switches to a different app, or returns to the device's Home screen, the `Deactivated` and `Stopped` events are raised and the app is *stopped*.
 If the user returns to the app, the `Resuming` event is raised and app is *running*.
 Alternatively, an app might be terminated by a user while it's running.
 In this situation the app is *stopped*, the `Destroying` event is raised and the app is *not running*.
 Similarly, a device might terminate an app while it's stopped, due to resource restrictions, and the `Destroying` event is raised and the app is *not running*.

-In addition, .NET MAUI enables apps to be notified when native platform lifecycle events are raised.
-For more information, see [Native lifecycle events](#native-lifecycle-events).
+In addition, .NET MAUI enables apps to be notified when platform lifecycle events are raised.
+For more information, see [Platform lifecycle events](#platform-lifecycle-events).

 ## Cross-platform lifecycle events